Confluence of an extension of Combinatory Logic by Boolean constants: Definitions

+\begin{proof} Because all erasures of~$t$ are identical and the second rule for~$\Cs_2$ is not used, the $s{-}$-reduction may be simulated by a $\CLC$-reduction in an obvious way.
+Because the $s{-}$-contraction does not occur inside a tuple, all erasures of~$t'$ are still identical. \end{proof}

-In the next definition we introduce the relation~$\leadsto$ and the notion of standard $l$-terms.
-Intuitively, an $l$-term~$t$ is standard if the labellings in~$t$ have the meaning we intend to ascribe them, i.e.~if~$t$ is a term obtained by the process informally described in the previous section.
+In the next definition we introduce the predicate~$\Da_{\Fs_1}$ and the notion of standard $l$-terms.
+Intuitively, an $l$-term~$t$ is standard if the labelings in~$t$ have the meaning we intend to assign them, i.e.~if~$t$ is a term obtained by the process informally described in the previous section.